 “Strange Beauty: The Politics of Ungenre in Rebecca Harding Davis’s Life in the Iron Mills,” American Literature, 86: 3 (September 2014).

-“Making Sexuality Sensible: Tammy Rae Carland’s and Catherine Opie’s Queer Aesthetic Forms,” in Feeling Photography (Duke University Press, forthcoming).
+“Making Sexuality Sensible: Tammy Rae Carland and Catherine Opie’s Queer Aesthetic Forms” in Feeling Photography, ed.
+Thy Phu and Elspeth Brown (Durham, N.C.: Duke University Press, 2014).